 Trauma Resilience Initiative (TRI)

-Resilience is the ability of individuals, organizations, and communities to effectively face adversity, holistically heal, and promote sustained recovery from trauma.
+Resilience are the resources and protective factors that support and enable an individual, family, organization, and community's ability to effectively face adversity, holistically heal, grow, thrive and sustain recovery after (or in the face of) trauma and adversity .
 Further, resilience involves navigating and utilizing (or providing) culturally competent resources to sustain well-being.

 Principles of the Trauma Resilience Initiative Include: